Cancer Research Data Commons Repositories

 - NCI grant programs, such as the Human Tumor Atlas Network

 - Third-party programs, such as the American Association for Cancer Research (AACR), Genomics Evidence Neoplasia Information Exchange (GENIE), Applied Proteomics Organizational Learning and Outcomes (APOLLO) network, and the Multiple Myeloma Research Foundation

 The Cancer Data Service

-- Do not meet the minimum metadata standards for GDC submission.
+- Data that do not meet the minimum metadata standards for submission to another CRDC Repository

 Access to Data in CRDC Repositories

-Data in the CRDC repositories will be publicly accessible, but some of the data will be controlled and require approval for access, depending on the Data Use Agreements in place.
+Although CRDC repositories are publicly accessible, some data have controlled access and require prior approval for use, depending on the Data Use Agreements in place.

 Each repository will provide information about the data it hosts and instructions on how to gain access.

-dbGaP access is required for each researcher who wishes to access controlled data.
+dbGaP access is required for any researcher who wishes to access controlled data.